bulain/bulain.github.com/index.md

 <li>Sonar: An open platform to manage code quality.</li>
 <li>ActiviMQ: The most popular and powerful open source messaging and Integration Patterns server.</li>
 <li>Jboss: An open-source Java EE-based application server.</li>
+<li>PHP: A general-purpose server-side scripting language originally designed for web development to produce dynamic web pages.</li>
+<li>Discuz: An discussion platform.</li>
+<li>Dokuwiki: A standards compliant, simple to use Wiki, mainly aimed at creating documentation of any kind.</li>
 </ol>